Quitters, Inc.: Plot

-For the first month, Dick will have round-the-clock surveillance to ensure he is not smoking and for the second and third months, the surveillance drops down to 18 hours a day ("but you will never know which eighteen", cautions Donatti).
+For the first month, Dick will have round-the-clock surveillance to ensure he is not smoking, and for the second and third months, the surveillance drops down to 18 hours a day ("but you will never know which eighteen", cautions Donatti).
 During the fourth month (when relapses often occur) the surveillance goes back up to 24 hours.
 From the fifth month until one year in the program, the surveillance will be reduced to 12 hours a day.
 After that, the surveillance consists of random checks for the remainder of his life.
 The brutal enforcement methods used by Quitters, Inc. are non-fatal electric shocks of increasing intensity to his wife, Cindy, a second infraction to him, and the third the both of them.
 A fourth infraction would involve beatings to his son, and subsequent infractions would result in more trips to the shock room with higher voltage, and more painful beatings of his son and wife.
 After the ninth infraction, his son's arms would be broken.
-Finally, if Dick commits a 10th infraction, he would be shot to death, with Donatti remarking "he would become part of the unregenerate 2%".
+Finally, if Dick commits a 10th infraction, he would be shot dead, with Donatti remarking "he would become part of the unregenerate 2%".
+He ends by showing Dick a gun and affirming the guarantee that even the 2% "would never smoke again".

-Donatti says Morrison should not worry too much about the torture, as 40% of Quitters, Inc. clients never violate the agreement at all, and only 10% are subject to a fourth or greater infraction.
+Donatti says that Morrison should not worry too much about the torture, as 40% of Quitters, Inc. clients never violate the agreement at all, and only 10% are subject to a fourth or greater infraction.
 Donatti says Morrison's greatest problem will probably be temptation as a result of availability, as there is a newspaper stand in the lobby of the very building Quitters, Inc. is situated, and they sell all cigarette brands.
 Dick's desire to relapse is overcome by fear of the surveillance and torture, which he conceals from his wife in order not to frighten her.

-Months go by and Dick is faithful to his resolve to quit smoking, even during a point when he drank excessively at a party; he is still sober enough to decline an offer for a smoke.
+Months go by, and Dick is faithful to his resolve to quit smoking, even during a point when he drank excessively at a party; he is still sober enough to decline an offer for a smoke.
 He gradually loses the physical jitters of quitting, but the psychological craving for tobacco stays strong.
-One day during a stressful traffic jam, Dick's desire overtakes him and he finds an old pack of cigarettes in the glove compartment, lights a cigarette, but stubs it out after only three drags.
+One day during a stressful traffic jam, Dick's desire overtakes him, and he finds an old pack of cigarettes in the glove compartment, lights a cigarette, but stubs it out after only three drags.
 After the traffic clears, Dick comes home to an empty house and a call from Donatti informing him that they have his wife.
 Dick heads to Quitters, Inc. only to be restrained by a Mafia enforcer and watches as Cindy is shocked at a low setting.
 After the shocking, Dick speaks with Cindy in private, who is forgiving and supportive that, according to her, Donatti has "let him out of a prison".